chemp7/node-red-contrib-wws-example1/README.md

 ## Usage: annotations setting
-There are two ways to specify annotations.
+There are two ways to set annotations.

 **When setting to the property of the node**